About the Department of Chemistry and Biochemistry

 Our department has a long, proud tradition of collaborative research between students and faculty, including the first reported synthesis of ferrocene (the first metal "sandwich compound") by a young Assistant Professor named Peter Pauson and his graduate student, Thomas Kealy, in 1951.
 We continue that tradition of innovation and passionate engagement in teaching, scholarship, and service to this day.
 An intimate, intellectually stimulating atmosphere of research and discovery in chemistry and multidisciplinary science pervades the department, engaging undergraduates, graduate students, and faculty in collaborative work to address some of society's most pressing current issues.

-Our award-winning faculty of three teaching and 15 tenure track professors currently includes three Fellows of the American Chemical Society, National Science Foundation Career awardees, a winner of multiple R&D 100 Awards, patent holders, editors of professional journals, and multiple winners of university awards for teaching, scholarship, and service.
+Our award-winning faculty of three teaching and 15 tenure track professors currently includes two Fellows of the American Chemical Society, National Science Foundation Career awardees, a winner of multiple R&D 100 Awards, patent holders, editors of professional journals, and multiple winners of university awards for teaching, scholarship, and service.
 Although our program is organized around the traditional fields of Analytical, Biochemistry, Inorganic, Organic, and Physical Chemistry, interdisciplinary strengths in Biomolecular, Computational, and Environmental Chemistry take us to the frontiers of chemical research and its applications.

 Our graduate program fosters active learning through a research-based curriculum beginning with two, semester-long research "rotations", continuing with a formal dissertation outline and data defense, and culminating in the dissertation defense itself.
 Throughout their graduate careers, our award-winning students examine emerging scientific problems of fundamental importance, with practical implications for our broader society.
 Students also have ample opportunity to develop critical non-technical skills such as communication, teamwork, and leadership by writing papers, presenting talks and posters, and volunteering to serve on departmental committees such as the Student Safety Committee.
 Duquesne's Center for Teaching Excellence is a unique resource that offers faculty and student teaching assistants the opportunity for early feedback on courses, a series of workshops on classroom or laboratory pedagogy, and the opportunity to build a teaching portfolio attesting to special accomplishments in teaching.
 Opportunities also abound for collaborations with our Biology Department and School of Pharmacy, as well as companies, government labs, and other universities in the Pittsburgh area and beyond.